Skip to main content

 Whether you use clay, clumping, crystal, or natural litter, they all share the same fundamental limitation: they're reactive, not proactive.
 They try to manage waste after it's deposited, rather than actively trapping odor molecules.

 Crystal litter is particularly problematic despite its premium price.
 The silica crystals absorb moisture well, but ammonia molecules still escape.
 That's why crystal litter users often notice the smell returning after just 2-3 days.
+If you're deciding between approaches, compare activated carbon vs crystal litter or browse our best cat litter for odor control guide.

 The Solution: Molecular Trapping